 “It’s another avenue of strife at the table,” she says.
 “All your energy, effort and love should be in planning menus.”

 Also, bargaining just makes a parent look desperate.
 And having a toddler run your life isn’t a good look on anyone.

 Don’t Give Up

 There’s an old picky-eater saying: It can take 15 tries before they eat something other than fries.
 Actually, that’s not a saying.
 But it is a true thing.
 15 appears to be the magic number of tastes that need to transpire before a picky kid will actually come around to liking something, or not.
-So keep those peas coming to the plate.

 Get Them Involved

 Parent’s can take kids shopping and let them pick out some things they may want to try.
 Pull a chair up to the kitchen counter and let them “help” prepare.
 Let them set or “decorate” the dinner table.
 Maybe let them pick out the dinner music.
 Just get them invested in the process.

 Silverman also suggests gardening.
 “For children to see these things sprout up, it’s almost magical.
 And when it tastes good, that’s a gratifying feeling.”

 In the end, parents might still have a picky eater, but also an inspired future restaurateur.
 Could they be the next David Chang?
 Only if the parent is one lucky peach.

 Don’t Get Dramatic